 The angel departed and Christ went in search of his disciples.
 He found them asleep.
 Three times he had to wake his friends, but to no avail.
 The burden of the long, dark night was his and his alone.

 In my world, angels take a human form.
-Angels are the people awake to the struggle of others and alive, in their modest and measured way, to life’s painful mystery.
+Angels are the people awake to the struggle of others and alive, in their modest way, to life’s painful mystery.

 In my world, angels know that honest greetings and acts of generosity sow seeds of hope and confidence.